No-Cash-7970/duckySigner/docs/threat-model/01-threats.md

   3. Allow user to block being shown or notified of transactions from certain addresses (blacklist)
   4. Allow user to whitelist which addresses can trigger a notification
   5. Allow user to choose the minimum amount of Algos or a certain Algorand Standard Asset (ASA) sent in a transaction that triggers a notification or gets the transaction shown to the user
+  6. Disallow signing of certain dangerous and advanced transactions (e.g. transaction with rekey) by default
+  7. Disallow signing of logic signatures by default

 [Back to top ↑](#table-of-contents)